 The EndorsementKeyListDirectories in certutil command is a registry setting as described in the following table.

 Value name Type Data EndorsementKeyListDirectories REG_MULTI_SZ

 Secure the folders in the list from tampering and unauthorized access by configuring permissions so that only authorized administrators have Read and Write access.
-The computer account of the CA server requires Read access only.
+The computer account of the CA requires Read access only.

 Populate the EKPUB list: Use the following Windows PowerShell cmdlet to obtain the public key hash of the TPM EK by using Windows PowerShell on each device and then send this public key hash to the CA and store it on the EKPubList folder.

 PS C:>\$a=Get-TpmEndorsementKeyInfo -hashalgorithm sha256 PS C:>$b=new-item $a.PublickKeyHash -ItemType file

 Key attestation fields are unavailable on a certificate template